bhngvinod18b/my-ecommers-web-site/README.md

 A full-stack E-Commerce web application built using Django.
-This project includes user authentication, product management, customer dashboards, booking/orders, and manager/admin functionality. this project is about inventery management with stock check and booking products manager can acces all ordels list and update status like pending, cancel, conformend ect customer have profile update and can book products and place order customer can accces all his orders list can delete his order also. for login uses this username : Vennela@122 password : Gvnd@123
+This project includes user authentication, product management, customer dashboards, booking/orders, and manager/admin functionality. this project is about inventery management with stock check and booking products manager can acces all ordels list and update status like pending, cancel, conformend ect customer have profile update and can book products and place order customer can accces all his orders list can delete his order also.

 ---